0xmichalis/economics/04_banking.md

 Banks merging across states.

 Concerns:
-i. it may lead to a reduction in lending to small businesses ii. banks rushing to expand into new geographic markets may take increased risks leading to bank failures
+* it may lead to a reduction in lending to small businesses
+* banks rushing to expand into new geographic markets may take increased risks leading to bank failures

 ## Banking frameworks